Generation of data for pesticide applications in horticulture crops 2018 (ST17000)

 The generation of pesticide residue, efficacy and crop safety data is required to support label registration and minor use permit applications made to the Australian Pesticides and Veterinary Medicines Authority (APVMA) which, when approved, provide access to safe and effective chemicals for the management of pests, weeds and diseases.

-For the onion industry, the grant investment will support a permit application for MainMan (flonicamid) for the control of thrips including onion thrips and western flower thrips in onions, spring onion and shallots.
+For the onion industry, the grant investment supported a permit application for MainMan (flonicamid) for the control of thrips including onion thrips and western flower thrips in onions, spring onion and shallots.

-This project is a strategic levy investment in the Hort Innovation Onion Fund
+This project was a strategic levy investment in the Hort Innovation Onion Fund